 Zombie Burger

 Zombie Burger became all the rage a few years ago when zombies invaded the pop culture consciousness and have remained popular, because you can’t kill something this good, even if you aim for the brain.
 With around 25 different “gore-met” burger options (The Raygun is our personal fave), the one that made them famous is the Walking Ched, with its deep-fried macaroni and cheese bun.
 For those who prefer sweet to scary, they also have cereal milkshakes with fan favorites like Cinnamon Toast Crunch and Crunchberry.
-Bone Appetit!
+Bone appetit!

 Come for beer, stay for the burgers.
-Their burgers come double-pattied and cooked 1950’s style on a flat top grill.
-With around ten options, including an always interesting Burger of the Month, you can go the classic route by ordering the ’55 burger (American cheese, lettuce, tomato, red onion, special sauce) or spice things up with the Barn Fire (burger patty, house chorizo patty, jalapeno relish, and queso fresco).
+Their burgers come double pattied and cooked 1950s style on a flat top grill.
+With around ten options, including an always interesting Burger of the Month, you can go the classic route by ordering the ’55 Burger (American cheese, lettuce, tomato, red onion, special sauce) or spice things up with the Barn Fire (burger patty, house chorizo patty, jalapeno relish, and queso fresco).
 Sub in a pretzel bun if you’re throwing caution to the wind.
 Pair with a pint of Neon or even a whole beer flight, because why not?

 Gateway Market

 They say you’re not supposed to go grocery shopping on an empty stomach.
 One way to remedy that is to grab a burger from Gateway Market before you finish your meal planning.
 Of course, then you run the risk of scrapping the meal plan and just eating at Gateway Café every night.
-The Mushroom Swiss burger is a standout, with an 8 oz patty, swiss, sautéed mushroom and onion, and rosemary mushroom beef gravy (that’s the stuff) on a sesame bun.
+The Mushroom Swiss burger is a standout, with an 8 oz patty, swiss, sauteed mushroom and onion, and rosemary mushroom beef gravy (that’s the stuff) on a sesame bun.

 Angry Goldfish